Das Supertalent

-Das Supertalent (Germany's Got Talent, Got Talent Germany) is a German talent show, part of the internationally successful Got Talent franchise, presented by Lola Weippert and Chris Tall.
+Das Supertalent (Germany's Got Talent, Got Talent Germany) is a German talent show, part of the internationally successful Got Talent franchise, presented by Victoria Swarovski and Knossi.
 Just like in all other versions of the franchise, auditions take place and the judges review their talent and then later the home audience votes in an election to deem who wins.
 The prize money is €50,000.

 Seasons

 Season 1 (2007)

-Season 1 was presented by Marco Schreyl (also the host of Deutschland sucht den Superstar – the German version of Pop Idol).
+Season one was presented by Marco Schreyl (also the host of Deutschland sucht den Superstar – the German version of Pop Idol).
 The first episode premiered on 20 October 2007 on RTL and ended on 3 November 2007.
-The auditions took place in Cologne, Hamburg, Oldenburg and Munich and approximately 5000 people applied for the three-part show.
+The auditions took place in Cologne, Hamburg, Oldenburg, and Munich and around 5000 people applied for the three-part show.
 The auditions took place in the first two programs on 20 and 27 October 2007, in the Schiller Theater in Berlin.
-The judges were Dieter Bohlen (musician and also a judge on Deutschland sucht den Superstar), Ruth Moschner (TV presenter) and André Sarrasani (circus director).
+The judges were Dieter Bohlen (musician and also a judge on Deutschland sucht den Superstar), Ruth Moschner (TV presenter), and André Sarrasani (circus director).
 The show reached up to 6.72 million in audience figures.
-On 3 November 19-year-old opera singer Ricardo Marinello won €100,000 in the final.
+On 3 November, 19-year-old opera singer Ricardo Marinello won €100,000 in the final.